Dayana-N/portfolio-project-1/README.md

 ## Features
 ## Index Page
+The Index page was designed as a scroll page with parallax effect.
 ### Header
 The header consist of two main elements, the logo on the left and the navigation bar on the right.
 When clicked the logo on the left takes the user to the home page.
 The navigation bar consist of links to each section of the index page.
 On hover, each link changes colour to red and underline appears.
 On click each link takes the user to the relevant section.
 Smooth scroll was added for better visual experience.
 The header is fixed to the top of the screen to ensure that the user can easily navigate through the sections at any time.